Tag: contemporary women artists

 Copyright Christian Schloe

 This artist creates soulful digital artwork so sincere that it feels just as powerful as a real painting.
-His sense of color and design helps articulate powerful emotions of love, contemplation, curiosity and melancholy.
+His sense of color and design helps articulate powerful emotions of love, contemplation, curiosity, wander, and melancholy.

 tony pro_trump painting